Adam3Code/Lindemayer-system/README.md

-# Lindemayer-system
+# Lindenmayer System

+## Description
-A Lindenmayer system is defined iteratively, and it consists of:
+A Lindenmayer system (L-system) is defined iteratively, consisting of:
-a) an alphabet of symbols which can be used to create strings,
+- An alphabet of symbols to create strings.
-b) an initial string used to begin the iterative construction and
+- An initial string for iterative construction.
-c) replacement rules that specify how to replace selected symbols of the string by strings of symbols (from the same alphabet).
+- Replacement rules specifying how to replace symbols with strings from the same alphabet.

+Originally used to describe plant cell behavior and model plant development growth processes.

+## Systems
-Originally, these Lindenmayer systems were used to describe the behaviour of plant cells and to model the growth processes of plant development.
-In this exercise you will work with two systems called the Koch curve and the Sierpinski triangle.
+In this exercise, we explore two systems: the Koch curve and the Sierpinski triangle.

-**Koch curve**
-The Koch curve can be generated using a) an alphabet consisting of the symbols S, L and R, b) the initial string ’S’ and c) the replacement rules
+### Koch Curve
+- Alphabet: S, L, R
+- Initial string: S
+- Replacement rules:
-S → SLSRSLS
+  - S → SLSRSLS
-L → L
+  - L → L
-R → R
+  - R → R
-The initial string is S. After the first iteration one obtains the string SLSRSLS.
-After the second iteration one obtains the string SLSRSLSLSLSRSLSRSLSRSLSLSLSRSLS

-**Sierpinski triangle**
-The Sierpinski triangle can be generated using a) an alphabet consisting of the symbols A, B, L and R, b) the initial string A and c) the replacement rules for each step of the iteration.
+- Example iterations:
+  - Initial: S
+  - After 1st iteration: SLSRSLS
+  - After 2nd iteration: SLSRSLSLSLSRSLSRSLSRSLSLSLSRSLS

+### Sierpinski Triangle
+- Alphabet: A, B, L, R
+- Initial string: A
+- Replacement rules:
-A → BRARB
+  - A → BRARB
-B → ALBLA
+  - B → ALBLA
-L → L
+  - L → L
-R → R
+  - R → R
-The initial string is A. After the first iteration one obtains the string BRARB.
-After the second iteration one obtains the string ALBLARBRARBRALBLA.
+- Example iterations:
+  - Initial: A
+  - After 1st iteration: BRARB
+  - After 2nd iteration: ALBLARBRARBRALBLA

+## Notes
+Ensure the formatting of your README is correct when committing changes to avoid any discrepancies.